When Materials Betray You: Platinum Silicone, Wood and Chemical Reactions

 Recalibrating the Approach

-• adjusting the mould-making sequence to remove direct contact
+adjusting mould sequences to prevent direct contact

-• reassessing when wood was necessary at all
+questioning whether wood was necessary at all

 What This Failure Changed